emissary-ingress/emissary/user-guide/auth-tutorial.md

 Once complete, you'll have a Kubernetes cluster running Ambassador Edge Stack.
 Let's walk through adding authentication to this setup.

-## 1. Deploy the authentication service
+## 1. Deploy the Authentication Service

 Ambassador Edge Stack delegates the actual authentication logic to a third party authentication service.
 We've written a [simple authentication service](https://github.com/datawire/ambassador-auth-service) that: